-Social media now plays a large role in most people’s day-to-day lives, with the average person spending over two hours each day on social media sites such as Facebook, Twitter and Instagram.
+Social media now plays a large role in most people’s day-to-day lives, with the average person spending over two hours each day on social media sites such as Facebook, Twitter, and Instagram.
 Whilst these social networks are a brilliant way to stay in touch, people should always be mindful of what personal information they are sharing, particularly when going through children or matrimonial financial proceedings.

 Social Media & Divorce

-A rising number of Divorce Petitions based on one party’s unreasonable behaviour now reference the use of, or conduct on, social media.
+A rising number of Divorce Petitions based on one party’s unreasonable behaviour now reference the use of or conduct on, social media.

 Information contained on social media profiles could also provide proof of employment, or posts sharing news of a pay rise, in a case where that party is looking to convince their spouse and the Court that their earning capacity is significantly lower than it actually is.

 In children matters, photos or posts could reveal how children are being cared for.
-Derogatory comments on social media about an ex could cause tensions to be raised, and difficulties in agreeing contact.
-Children are now learning to use social media applications from a young age, and therefore may be exposed to seeing inappropriate posts from either parent regarding their situation and negative comments about one another, which could cause the children to feel confused and conflicted.
+Derogatory comments on social media about an ex could cause tensions to be raised, and difficulties in agreeing on contact.
+Children are now learning to use social media applications from a young age and therefore may be exposed to seeing inappropriate posts from either parent regarding their situation and negative comments about one another, which could cause the children to feel confused and conflicted.

 Get Support from Our Family Law Solicitors